 Salts – Epsom and sea salt and even regular table salt can be helpful for scrubbing.
 Epsom salts are great for tomato plants, and great for soaking sore feet.
 Sea salt can make a gentle cleanser for piercings and mouth cuts.

-Dr Bronson’s soap – This is another great multi-use item.
-There are DIY recipes for everything from dish soap to mopping soap to laundry soap using Dr Bronson’s.
+Dr Bronson’s Soap – This is another great multi-use item.
+There are DIY recipes for everything from dish soap to mopping soap to laundry soap using Dr. Bronner’s.

 What about you?
 What do you keep around for DIY cleaning and grooming?